jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 # TODO

 - Make another commit before (or after? or both?) the commit where we apply coccinelle with manual fixups while we get coccinelle working.
+- Something is messing with `struct dentry *d_parent;` in `dentry` in `include/linux/dcache.h`
+- `drivers/bus/moxtet.c` not matching anything, but clearly it needs to <https://github.com/jdreaver/linux/blob/bdc4ca114ce02b5c7aa23dee1a7aad41f6cc1da6/drivers/bus/moxtet.c#L553-L578>
+  - Problem is `struct dentry *root, *entry;` on one line

 - Get feedback on approach
 - Try to make it impossible for users to access dentry.
 Move struct definition to some "internal.h" file
 - Consider reducing casts by using helper functions to convert to/from dentry